 They’re all best in their own right.
 Here they are.

 Cinco also has a bar and restaurant where people come to savor one of the most delicious cuisines in the area.
-Plus, it offers so many different kinds of massages, relaxing activities like outdoor showers, and an overall comforting atmosphere.
+Plus, it offers many massages, relaxing activities like outdoor showers, and an overall comforting atmosphere.

 Minimum Spend: $30 USD/600 Pesos

-During the day there is a chilled and relaxed ambiance when the guest can enjoy nature and the beautiful beach.
+During the day there is a chilled and relaxed ambiance where the guest can enjoy nature and the beautiful beach.

 They take reservations for loungers from 10 am until 12 pm, then first come first served basis, upon availability.
 And for the restaurant, they take reservations all day.

-At Ziggy’s restaurant they have live music from Wednesday to Friday from 7:30 pm to 9:30 pm, a different band every night, Caribbean and tropical rhythms.
+Ziggy’s restaurant has live music from Wednesday to Friday from 7:30 pm to 9:30 pm, a different band every night, and Caribbean and tropical rhythms.